duckduckgo/duckduckgo-help-pages/_docs/results/number-of-results.md

 ---
+title: Why doesn't DuckDuckGo Search display the number of results?
-title: Number of Results
+nav_title: Number of Results
+description: Find answers to this and more DuckDuckGo frequently asked questions.
-category: Results
+category: DuckDuckGo Search Results
-order: 411
+order: 1200
 ---

 <p>